 Few things give us more joy in life than biting into a warm and flaky croissant from Zak the Baker.
 Or a chewy cookie from Cindy Lou’s.
-Or freshly baked sourdough fromt True Loaf.
-Whatever kind of baked goods you’re into, there’s a Miami bakery ready to make all of your carb-loving dreams come true.
+Or freshly baked sourdough from True Loaf.
+Whatever kind of baked goods you’re into, our roundup of the best bakeries in Miami is ready to make all of your carb-loving dreams come true.

 295 NW 26th St.; 786-294-0876 or zakthebaker.com

-Tucked away inside a charming Wynwood storefront, the Salty Donut is worth a visit for one thing and one thing only: legendary doughnuts.
-With flavors like guava and cheese, maple andbacon, tres leches and Nutella, you’d be hard-pressed to go wrong.
-Pro tip: Get there early—weekday hours are “7:30 a.m. ’til sold out.”
+The Salty Donut is worth a visit for one thing and one thing only: legendary doughnuts.
+With flavors like guava and cheese, maple and bacon, tres leches and Nutella, you’d be hard-pressed to go wrong.
+The best part?
+There are three locations to get your fix — Wynwood, South Miami and Lincoln Road.
+If you’re in Dallas, Texas, or Orlando, Florida, there are shops there, too.

 At Madruga Bakery, Zak the Baker vet Naomi Harris mills her own flour, which is then used to create about a dozen different breads, including sourdough, French and challah.
 Her team also crafts beautifully designed pastries and cakes, from cream fruit tarts topped with berries and edible flowers to chocolate cake with cherry jam.